insin/newforms/docs/quickstart.rst

 started quickly by surrounding these with some basic structure.

-At the very least, you must wrap these form-rendered contents in a ``<form>``, provide form controls such as submit button and hook up handling of form
+At the very least, you must wrap these form-rendered contents in a ``<form>``, provide form controls such as a submit button and hook up handling of form
 submission:

 .. code-block:: javascript